-Due to their cash flow characteristics and the business model for managing the assets, the Group has classified and measured other debtor loans which include instruments such as vendor finance, shareholder loan structures and an income stream associated with a landholding as at FVTOCI.
-Fair value is determined in the manner described in note 2.26.
+Due to their cash flow characteristics and the business model for managing the assets, the Group has classified and measured certain loans not held primarily to release collateral value and which do meet the SPPI test at FVTOCI.
+Fair value is determined in the manner described in note 2.25.

 The Group's portfolio of Irish government bonds is also classified and measured at FVTOCI.
-Fair value is determined in the manner described in note 2.26.
+Fair value is determined in the manner described in note 2.25.
 These bonds were acquired for liquidity purposes.
 They are intended to be held for an indefinite period of time and may be sold in response to needs for liquidity or changes in interest rates or exchange rates.

-Changes in the fair value of financial assets at FVTOCI are recognised in other comprehensive income within the fair value reserve.
-When a financial asset at FVTOCI is derecognised, the cumulative gain/loss previously recognised in OCI is reclassified from equity to profit or loss.
+Changes in the fair value of financial assets at FVTOCI are recognised in other comprehensive income within the other reserve.
+When a financial asset at FVTOCI is derecognised, the cumulative gain/loss previously recognised in Other Comprehensive Income is reclassified from equity to profit or loss.
 Financial assets at FVTOCI must be assessed for impairment with any expected credit losses being recognised in the income statement.
 Interest is recognised using the effective interest method.